simonmeister/UnFlow/README.md

 and `[compile]` sections for your environment (see comments in the file).

 ### Run & evaluate experiments
-- adapt settings in `config.ini` for your experiment
+- adapt settings in `./config.ini` for your experiment
 - `cd src`
 - train with `python run.py --ex my_experiment`.
 Evaluation is run during training as specified in `config.ini`, but no visualizations are saved.